ShreeyaRuia/Android-Basic-Projects/README.md

 To implement different concepts of building a Mobile Application in Android Studio in java

 ## [Content Provider Contacts](Contentprovidercontacts/ "click to open project")
-> give permissions from your mobile to the app manually.
+> give permissions from your mobile to the app manually

 To get the list of all contacts on your phone

 ---

 ## [Cricket](Cricket/ "click to open project")
 > only for 5 countries